bytedance/ns-x/README.md

 make
 ```

-This should generate a file named $libtime.a$ under the cpp directory.
+which generates file `libtime.a` under `cpp` directory.

 To make the compiled library work, a tag *time_compiled* need to be added to go build.
+**code example required**

-There is also a configuration named *cross-compile.cmake*, which can be used to cross compile the high resolution time library with little modification.
+There is also a configuration file `cross-compile.cmake` for cross compiling the high resolution time library with little modification.

 ## Design